CiscoDevNet/webexcc-digital-channels/README.md

-# webexcc-digital-channels
+# WebexCC-digital-channels

 This repo provides the templates workflows for Webex Contact Center and IMI integration.
-For more details please refere README.md in individual folders.
+For more details please refer README.md in individual folders.